rsimba/myblog/_posts/2021/2021-04-04-software-development-overview.markdown

 comments: true
 author: Simba, R. H. N.
 ---
 This post is related to the first section of the DEVASC-200-901 exam: 1.0 Software Development and Design (precisely, subsections 1.3 and 1.4).
-We must understand how application software is developed, from its inception to execution, and the different development methods used during the process.
+We must understand how application software are developed and the different development methods used during the process.

 ## Introduction
 Software is a general term for different programs used to operate a computer; these programs are essentially a set of well-defined instructions for a computer to perform a specific task.
 There are two significant types of software: **system software** and **application software**.